 This video series is free.
 To get on-demand access, all you have to do is sign up by providing your name and email.
-Your personal information is ONLY used to provide you with a free and secure login to our resources.
+Your personal information is ONLY used to provide you with a link to watch the class.
 We promise never to send you unsolicited emails or sell your data.

 If you didn't know already, most online therapy companies hire therapists as 1099 contractors rather than W-2 employees.
 In this video, we cover some of the differences between these two forms of work.